CurveDocs/curve-docs/docs/cryptoswap-exchange/tricrypto-ng/pools/tricrypto_pool.md

 The pools according [LP token](../lp_tokens/tricrypto-lp-token.md) is integrated into the pool and shares the same contract address.

-!!!tip
 For Tricrypto-NG pools, price scaling and fee parameters are bundled and stored as a single unsigned integer.
 This consolidation reduces storage read and write operations, leading to more cost-efficient calls.
 When these parameters are accessed, they are subsequently unpacked.

-    ??? quote "_pack()"
+-    ??? quote "_pack()"

         ```vyper
         @internal